crazyramirez/FBX2GLB-Batch-Convert-Optimizer/readme.md

-NodeJS APP to Batch Convert fbx files to glb.
+NodeJS APP to Batch Convert fbx files to glb and Fast Optimization.
 Easy to Setup and Easy to Use:

 - Install NodeJS from https://nodejs.org/en